X-Ray Technician Salary Guide

 Licensing rules vary by state, and some areas may require technicians to receive continuing education in radiation safety and other relevant topics.
 For state-specific licensing laws, contact your state’s board of health.

-The average salary for a Travel X-Ray Technician is $2,047 per week.
-This is 15% lower than the practicing US average of $2,352.
+The average salary for a X-Ray Technician is $30.34 per hour.
+This is 33% lower than the practicing US average of $40.37.

-Salaries for Travel X-Ray Technician compared to Allied Health Professional National Averages
+Salaries for X-Ray Technician compared to Allied Health Professional National Averages

 United States